 Tap into Nuclear is a periodic event put on by the Young Professionals Committee with the goal of “tapping into” the experiences of more accomplished members of CNTA in order to develop a wide range of skills that can be used in the workplace.
+This series is a core part of our professional development offerings.

 Previously known as the Annual Costume Ball, the Young Professional Fundraiser is an event put on by the Young Professionals Committee with the goal to raise money to allow membership for those under 40 to be free.
+This annual event has provided free membership to hundreds of young professionals since 2017.

 The Savannah River Safety Summit is a day-long event that features a welcome address, a keynote speaker, 4 sessions focused on nuclear safety and transportation, a Safety Expo with networking opportunities, door prizes, and more.